raoulg/MADS-DAV/README.md

 This is the repository for the Master of Applied Data Science course "Data Analysis & Visualisation", previously known as "Data Mining & Exploration".
 All instructions assume a UNIX machine.
-You have should have received an invite link for a VM; if not, contact your teacher.
+You should have received an invite link for a VM; if not, contact your teacher.
 On the VM, everything is installed (like rye).

 # Setup the virtual environment